harvester/docs/docs/install/usb-install.md

 :::info

-Both `DD mode` and `ISO mode` works. `DD mode` works just like the `dd` command in Linux, and you can't browse partitions after you created a bootable device. `ISO mode` creates partitions on your device automatically and copies files to these partitions and you can browse these partitions even after you created a bootable device.
+Both `DD mode` and `ISO mode` works. `DD mode` works just like the `dd` command in Linux, and you can't browse partitions after you create a bootable device. `ISO mode` creates partitions on your device automatically and copies files to these partitions, and you can browse these partitions even after you create a bootable device.

 :::